BEN LOMOND HIGH COUNTRY EXPERIENCE

 The entrance to Ben Lomond Station is through a private access road.
 Spend the morning exploring the vast landscape of this station, climbing the ridgeline to look over the Shotover River, Mt Dewar and Skippers Canyon.
 With endless scenic stops enroute, your guide will explain the rich history and stories of the region and explore the grazing lands, native forest, lakes and rivers as well as old mining huts and settlements.

-After several river crossings, you’ll wind up at Moonlight Lodge, where you’ll meet up with John Foster who owns this station.
-He will share insights into the farming and history of the area, introducing you to the sheep, farm dogs and sharing stories of living in this remote area – a real insight into a true man of the land, both interesting and entertaining.
-Here at Moonlight Lodge you’ll enjoy a gourmet picnic lunch to keep you fuelled for the afternoon, further exploring this high country station with the option to take on some nature walks in stunning Beech Forest, learn more about the gold mining history or relax and enjoy the surroundings before tracking back through the station to your accommodation.
+After several river crossings, you’ll wind up at Moonlight Lodge where you’ll enjoy a gourmet picnic lunch to keep you fuelled for the afternoon, further exploring this high country station with the option to take on some nature walks in stunning Beech Forest, learn more about the gold mining history (including gold panning) or relax and enjoy the surroundings before tracking back through the station to your accommodation.